allimuu/mw-mods/README.md

 **Skill Level 25**

+    5% chance to Critical Strike

+**Skill Level 50**

     10% chance to Critical Strike

-**Skill Level 50**

-    20% chance to Critical Strike
     5% Weakness to Weapons On Hit

 **Skill Level 75**

-    35% chance to Critical Strike
+    20% chance to Critical Strike
     10% Weakness to Weapons On Hit

 **Skill Level 100**

-    50% chance to Critical Strike
+    30% chance to Critical Strike
     20% Weakness to Weapons On Hit

 **Long blade**

 Long blade is all about precision and skill, so long blades now have multistrike!

+_Details_

-Multistrike allows long blades to do bonus damage on each third hit, with the chance starting at weapon skill 50 or higher, to do douoble damage on the third hit.
+Every third hit is a Multistrike, with a chance to do double damage on top of the bonus damage.

+**Skill Level 25**

+    10% bonus damage every on third hit

+**Skill Level 50**

+    20% bonus damage every on third hit
+    5% chance for double damage

+**Skill Level 75**

+    35% bonus damage every on third hit
+    10% chance for double damage

+**Skill Level 100**

+    50% bonus damage every on third hit
+    20% chance for double damage

 **Blunt weapon**

 Blunt weapon is all about brute force, so blunt weapons can now stun and do more damage to armored enemies!

-Stun is a 1 second paralyze with higher chance at higher tiers.
-And starting at weapon skill 50 or higher, you do more damage per hit the more armor rating the enemy has.
+_Details_

+Every hit does more damage the more armor rating your opponent has, plus a chance to stun (1 second paralyze) on hit.

+**Skill Level 25**

+    10% chance to stun

+**Skill Level 50**

+    15% chance to stun
+    0.2% bonus damage per point of enemy Armor Rating

+**Skill Level 75**

+    20% chance to stun
+    0.25% bonus damage per point of enemy Armor Rating

+**Skill Level 100**

+    30% chance to stun
+    0.33% bonus damage per point of enemy Armor Rating

 **Axe**

 Axe is all about slashing through the enemies protection, so axe can now bleed!

-Axe has an increasing chance to bleed at higher tiers, and starting at weapon skill 50 or higher, increased the number of bleed stacks up to 4 maximum stacks of bleed.
+_Details_

-Bleed is bonus 25% damage over 5 seconds, stacking up to 100% damage over 5 seconds.
+Bleed is 30% bonus damage over 5 seconds.
+Stacking up to 4 times at max level.

+**Skill Level 25**

+    10% chance to bleed

+**Skill Level 50**

+    20% chance to bleed
+    Bleed stacks up to 2 times

+**Skill Level 75**

+    30% chance to bleed
+    Bleed stacks up to 3 times

+**Skill Level 100**

+    35% chance to bleed
+    Bleed stacks up to 4 times

 **Spear**

-Spear is all about using superior range and position to your advantage, so spear has higher damage the lower the encumberence of the enemy relative to their total.
-An starting at weapon skill 50 or higher, has a chance to hamstring the enemy which is a 200 pts burden for 3 seconds.
+Spear is about maintaing tactical advange over your opponent with momentum and range, so spear gains bonus damage against more heavily fatigued opponents.
+And chance to get an Adrenaline Rush as you press the advantage which recovers a lot of fatigue.

+_Details_

+Adrenaline Rush is 50 pts Restore Fatigue for 3 seconds.

+Momemntum is when you have higher percentage remaining fatigue than your enemy.
+(I.e. you have 50/100 fatigue and your enemy has 30/100)

+**Skill Level 25**

+    15% bonus damage per hit if you have Momentum

+**Skill Level 50**

+    30% bonus damage per hit if you have Momentum
+    10% chance to gain Adrenaline Rush

+**Skill Level 75**

+    45% bonus damage per hit if you have Momentum
+    20% chance to gain Adrenaline Rush

+**Skill Level 100**

+    60% bonus damage per hit if you have Momentum
+    30% chance to gain Adrenaline Rush